timcharper/homebridge-vivint/README.md

 This is a fork of [homebridge-vivint](https://github.com/timcharper/homebridge-vivint) plugin for [homebridge](https://github.com/nfarina/homebridge).
 It allows to use your Vivint SmartHome products in Apple Homekit.
 The main changes in this fork include:
+  * Increased stability of notifications
+  * Support for camera configuration info export to use with [homebridge-camera-ffmpeg](https://github.com/Sunoo/homebridge-camera-ffmpeg) plugin
   * Ignore list for specific device types managed by Vivint (useful in case of external integrations like Nest or MyQ that may be managed directly by another plugin)
   * Dynamic accessory cache management - any accessories that are no longer managed by the plugin or are disconnected from Vivint system would be removed from the cache automatically
-  * Homebridge Config UI X Web UI settings support.
+  * Homebridge Config UI X Web UI settings support

-Homebridge-Vivint was written by a former Vivint employee, Tim Harper.
+Homebridge-Vivint was initially written by a former Vivint employee, Tim Harper.
 This project is not officially endorsed, sponsored, or affiliated with Vivint SmartHome in any way.

 ## Usage